OpenNMT/CTranslate2/README.md

 **GPU**

-CTranslate2 currently requires a NVIDIA GPU with a compute capability greater or equal to 3.0 (Kepler).
-The driver requirements depend on the CUDA version, see the [CUDA Compatibility guide](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) for more information.
+CTranslate2 currently requires a NVIDIA GPU with a Compute Capability greater or equal to 3.0 (Kepler).
+FP16 execution requires a Compute Capability greater or equal to 7.0.

+The driver requirement depends on the CUDA version, see the [CUDA Compatibility guide](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) for more information.

 ### What are the known limitations?